Young, Wild & Free

 "Young, Wild & Free" received mixed reviews from music critics, who praised it for standing out stylistically from the rest of the soundtrack with hip-hop drums and a piano hook.
 Some critics praised Mars's pop-nostalgia chorus and Snoop Dogg's rap but criticized Wiz Khalifa's rap performance due to being too rough.
 It was commercially successful, reaching the top ten in several markets (including number seven on the Billboard Hot 100 and number six in France and Switzerland); it peaked at number two in New Zealand and number four in Australia.
-The single was certified six times platinum by the Recording Industry Association of America (RIAA), five times platinum by the Australian Recording Industry Association (ARIA) and one-time platinum by Recorded Music NZ (RMNZ).
+The single was certified six times platinum by the Recording Industry Association of America (RIAA), five times platinum by the Australian Recording Industry Association (ARIA) and by Recorded Music NZ (RMNZ).

-Its accompanying music video, filmed in Montclair, California in October 2011, was directed by Dylan Brown.
-The video features Snoop Dogg and Wiz Khalifa having fun driving karts, skateboarding and surrounded by girls at a party, interspersed with footage from Mac & Devin Go to High School.
+The accompanying music video, filmed in Montclair, California in October 2011, was directed by Dylan Brown.
+It features Snoop Dogg and Wiz Khalifa having fun driving karts, skateboarding, and surrounded by girls at a party, interspersed with footage from Mac & Devin Go to High School.
 "Young, Wild & Free" was performed live several times, including on the 2012 VMA Tour and at Coachella 2012.
-It was also part of the 2015 Boys of Zummer (the American leg of Khalifa's tour with Fall Out Boy), Dogg's 2016 Puff Puff Pass Tour Part 2, and two collaborative tours by Dogg and Khalifa: the 2011 High School Tour and the 2016 High Road Summer Tour.
-The song was nominated for Best Rap Song at the 55th Annual Grammy Awards in 2013, and received the Most Performed Song award at the 2013 ASCAP Pop Music Awards.
+It was also part of the 2015 Boys of Zummer (the American leg of Khalifa's tour with Fall Out Boy), Dogg's 2016 Puff Puff Pass Tour Part 2, and two collaborative tours by Snoop Dogg and Wiz Khalifa: the 2011 High School Tour and the 2016 High Road Summer Tour.
+The song was nominated for Best Rap Song at the 55th Annual Grammy Awards in 2013.

 Background and release

-During an interview in the American music magazine American Songwriter, Philip Lawrence said that "Young, Wild & Free" was "an after-thought" and "there's a lot of fun behind it".
+During an interview in the music magazine American Songwriter, Philip Lawrence said that "Young, Wild & Free" was "an after-thought" and "there's a lot of fun behind it".
 The song began when the Smeezingtons were experimenting in the studio, a process which usually starts when they get behind the mic and singing "until something sticks".
 Although the team thought "it was just a little something" which would never be heard, Aaron Bay-Shuck told them the song was a "smash" and they had to finish it.
 Mars then sent the song to Snoop Dogg, who showed it to Wiz Khalifa.
-They liked the track, decided to record it and returned the recording to Mars (who added finishing touches).
+They liked the track, decided to record and returned it to Mars, who added finishing touches.

 "Young, Wild & Free" was first released on October 11, 2011, by Rostrum and Atlantic Records in various countries via digital download.
-A clean version of the song was released in various countries on October 21, 2011.
-On December 4, 2011, the single was liberated digitally in the United Kingdom and on February 3, 2012.
-It was released with its accompanying music video in Germany, Austria and Switzerland in a CD single.
+A clean version of the song was issued in various countries on October 21, 2011.
+On November 25, the single was sent for radio airplay in Italy by Warner Music Group.
+On December 4, 2011, the single was issued digitally in the United Kingdom.
+On February 2, 2012, a CD single was released with its accompanying music video in Germany, Austria and Switzerland.